1. Overview

 Quantity output

-• higher education training of health professionals
+• further education training of healthcare professionals from 1997 to 2011

 Sources of education output data